Welcome to the WSS Research Center for Molecular Quantum Systems (molQ)!

 mOLq

-The centre of molecular quantum systems (molQ) aims to develop a technological platform for the realization of robust topological qubits based on supramolecular spin lattices coupled to superconducting devices.
+The WSS centre for molecular quantum systems (molQ) aims to develop a technological platform for the realization of robust topological qubits based on supramolecular spin lattices coupled to superconducting devices.

 Our disruptive approach is based on organic molecules as host for single electron (spin) to form quantum systems in one- (1D) or two-dimensions (2D) on superconductors.
 Their characterizations will be performed using low temperature scanning tunneling microscopy (STM) and atomic force microscopy (AFM).
 With the synthesis of nanoscale organic topological qubits, we wish to address essential prerequisites for technical upscaling and device integration at moderate temperatures (1-5 Kelvin) above the milli-Kelvin range.